-The Unclassified class' resources cannot be explicitly controlled.
+The Unclassified class resources cannot be explicitly controlled.
 However, WLM does have to make choices about resources that are used by the Unclassified class.

 For CPU usage, WLM does not adjust the scheduling priority of Unclassified work.
-This work has its scheduling priority modified by the scheduler based upon the CPU usage of each thread, exactly as happens when WLM is not invoked.
-CPU usage by the Unclassified class is not counted toward the total amount of CPU usage available to other classes.
+This work has its scheduling priority modified by the scheduler based upon the CPU usage of each thread, exactly as happens when WLM is not started.
+If you consider the percentage of CPU usage as shown by wImstat, if the system is at 100% CPU utilization, the sum of CPU percentage for all classes (including Unclassified) will be 100.
+If the system is at 80% CPU utilization (20% idle), the sum of the CPU percent for all classes including Unclassified will be 80%.
+The idle time is not shown by wImstat.

-For physical memory usage, the Unclassified class is treated the same as a class that is below its desired resource share value, even though it contributes no shares to the total.
-Thus, pages will tend to be taken away from classes that are over their desired resource share value and given to classes that are below their desired resource share value and thus also to the unclassified work.
-Thus, Unclassified work is somewhat favored for memory usage relative to other classes.
+For physical memory usage, the Unclassified class is treated the same as a class that is below its desired percentage goal, even though it contributes no shares to the total.
+Thus, pages will tend to be taken away from classes that are over their desired percentage goal and given to classes that are below their desired percentage goal including Unclassified.
+Therefore, Unclassified work is somewhat favored for memory usage relative to other classes.